The Bottom Line

 To solve this problem, create an administrator account, log off, log on as the administrator, and then reset your account's password from the account you just created.
 Once you've done that, you can remove the disc, restart your computer, and login to your own account with the new password you created.
 Feel free to delete the administrator account you created to reset your password from.

 Once this is all done, be sure to create a password reset disk so you can avoid using Kon-Boot ever again!

 Also, be sure to read through my Windows Password Recovery Programs FAQ for answers to the most common questions I get about these kinds of programs.

-Kon-Boot v1.0, the free version I've reviewed above, does not support 64-bit operating systems.
-However, Kon-Boot v2.2, available for $18.99 USD here, is an updated version and according to the documentation available does support 64-bit versions of Windows.
+Kon-Boot v1.0, the free version I've reviewed above, does not support 64-bit operating systems, Windows 7, or Windows 8.
+However, Kon-Boot v2.2, available for $15 USD here, is an updated version and according to the documentation available does support 64-bit versions of Windows, including Windows 7 and Windows 8.
 There are probably various other stability improvements as well.
 I have not personally tested v2.2 and do not recommend you purchase the program unless you've exhausted your free password recovery options first.